mic-/neo-myth-menu/trunk/N64/NeoN64Menu/readme.txt

 My thanks, also, to Dr.neo, SivenYu, Conle, madmonkey, and mic.
 ========================================================================

-Installation: Copy NEON64.v64 to where your N64 rom images are.
-In the Neo2 Pro client on your PC, set the boot type to "TypeA-1: GBA Menu", set the BIOS Path A-1 to the aforementioned NEON64.v64, then click "Burn" to set the menu in the flash cart.
+Installation: Copy NEON64.v64 and NEON64MF.v64 to where your N64 rom images are.
+In the Neo2 Pro Manager on your PC, set the boot type to "TypeA-2: N64 U2", set the BIOS Path A-2 to the NEON64.v64 image, then click "Burn" to set the menu in the N64 Myth menu flash.

-You could also write this menu into the N64 U2 flash by setting the boot type to "TypeA-2: N64 Menu" and setting the BIOS Path A-2 to the menu image.
-You want to avoid using the N64 menu as much as possible since it cannot be replaced - once it goes bad, you cannot fix it short of getting another N64 Myth.
+That menu needs to be written to the N64 menu flash in order for some of the extra features of v1.1 to work.
+You can burn the NEON64MF.v64 rom image to the GBA flash cart menu flash, setting the path to the image in the BIOS Path A-1.
+If you leave the boot type on TypeA-1, the menu in the N64 menu flash will detect the menu in the GBA menu flash and run it.
+This allows you to do updates to the GBA menu flash, leaving the N64 menu flash alone unless there is a major update.
+You could also boot only the GBA menu flash directly, but you will lose some features of the menu if you do so.

+Similarly, you can put the NEON64SD.v64 on your SD card.
+Copy it to "/.menu/n64/NEON64SD.v64" - create the directories if they don't already exist.
+Spelling and capitalization matter, so get it right!
+When the menu in either the N64 menu flash or the GBA menu flash find that file, they will boot it, assuming it to be the most up to date version.
+This is the easiest way to handle minor updates - put v1.1 in the N64 menu flash and then any new updates on the SD card.

 ========================================================================